 CatVando works toward the humane management and reduction of street cats, stray and feral, through a Trap Neuter Return (TNR) program.
 We work with communities to address the issue of street cats, provide support to cat care givers and use the opportunity to teach respect for all of life and can help to counteract violence at it’s core.
 As a Cook County Sponsoring Agency, we are authorized to coordinate, establish and register feral cat colonies and their caretakers.
 CatVando has volunteered to do this and we do not receive any funding from the county.

-- Works with individuals, communities and municipalities to perform and coordinate TNR efforts.
+- Work with individuals, communities and municipalities to perform and coordinate TNR efforts.

-- Provides education about TNR, free-roaming cats and even cat deterrents.
+- Provide education about TNR, free-roaming cats and cat deterrents.

-- Provides assistance and equipment for TNR for yard or neighborhood cats.
+- Provide TNR assistance and equipment for yard or neighborhood cats.

-- Assists and encourages getting indoor cats (and dogs) spayed or neutered and vaccinated and connects to low cost spay/neuter, vaccination clinics.
+- Assist and encourage getting indoor cats (and dogs) spayed or neutered and vaccinated and connect to low cost spay/neuter, vaccination clinics.

-- Feeds multiple colonies, while seeking and educating feeders or ‘Colony Managers.’
+- Feed multiple colonies, while seeking and educating feeders or ‘Colony Managers.’

-- Works with youth groups, churches, and mentoring groups to build cat shelters.
+- Work with youth groups, churches, and mentoring groups to build cat shelters.

 - Free trap/neuter/spay training is held in various communities.
 We also lend people humane traps.
-Many other organizations charge a rental fee. .
+Many other organizations charge a fee.

 How did CatVando first start?